FreeGgOnline/Julia_Modeling_Workshop/README.md

 * Solving Differential Equations with DifferentialEquations.jl
 * Finding Steady States with NonlinearSolve.jl

-## Symoblic-Numeric
+## Symbolic-Numeric Model Definitions with Symbolics.jl and ModelingToolkit.jl (Optional)

-* Biological Modeling with Catalyst.jl
+* Symbolic Computing in Julia with Symbolics.jl
-* Symbolically Analyzing Models with ModelingToolkit.jl
+* Symbolically Building and Analyzing Models with ModelingToolkit.jl

+## Introduction to Biological Modeling with Catalyst.jl

+* Defining Reaction Networks with Catalyst.jl
+* Simulating Reaction Networks with DifferentialEquations.jl (ODEs and SDEs)
+* Using JumpProcesses.jl for Stochastic Simulation Algorithms (Gillespie-type methods)

 ## Solving Inverse Problems and Parameter Estimation with Julia's SciML